 Fish Sticks With Mac and Cheese

 Store-bought breaded fish sticks with macaroni and cheese is a Friday-night staple in many homes.
 This kid-approved, home-style meal can contain 422 calories, 19 g fat and 757 mg sodium.
 Swap the fish sticks for a piece of heart-healthy grilled salmon (about 3 ounces cooked).
-Serve it with a half cup of quinoa or a whole grain such as a rice medley, for a nutritious meal with only 286 calories, 12 g (healthy) fat, and 58 mg sodium.
+Serve it with a half cup of quinoa or another whole grain such as a rice medley, for a nutritious meal with only 286 calories, 12 g (healthy) fat, and 58 mg sodium.

 Meatloaf and Mashed Potatoes

 Meatloaf and mashed potatoes might be the ultimate comfort food.
 But a huge helping can sabotage your diet with 453 calories, 22 g fat, and 723 mg sodium per serving.
 Help save your heart and health by choosing lean pork tenderloin (3 ounces roasted) and roasted red potatoes for a meal with about 240 calories, 3 g fat, and around 60 mg sodium.
 Save even more sodium by passing on the salt shaker.

 How could a Caesar salad with croutons not be healthy?
 Salads can be diet helpers, but only if you use a small amount of vinaigrette, a pinch of cheese, and no croutons.
 A healthier option is a mixed-greens salad with heart-healthy walnuts, fresh pears, and a drizzle of vinaigrette.
 You'll get a fiber boost, and you'll save 71 calories, 8 g fat, and 539 mg sodium over the traditional Caesar salad with 2 tablespoons of dressing.